EE is bringing another 4G router to homes that want to shun slow fixed-line broadband connections and tap into speeds of up to 90Mbps.

 But they’ll only be able to make the most out of the router if they are in an area covered by EE’s 4G network; sadly not all rural areas can access the full 90Mbps EE’s 4G network can offer, which potentially makes the router a rather niche device.

-It’s also worth noting that UK government is committed to improving broadband speeds in the countryside, so choosing to live out in the sticks may soon not mean sacrificing Netflix.
+It’s also worth noting that UK government is committed to improving broadband speeds in the countryside, so choosing to live out in the sticks may soon not mean sacrificing steady Netflix streaming.

 Related: EE 20GB SIM-free summer deal